-- Completed assignments are due the date and time indicated by the instructor.
-Assignments that are not turned in will result in a zero.
-Classwork may be collected and graded in lieu of, or in addition to, quizzes. - 2.
+- 1. Completed assignments are due the date and time indicated by the instructor.
+Assignments that are not turned in on time will result in a zero. - 2.
 Course collaboration with instructors or fellow students to assist understanding is encouraged on assignments (e.g., classwork) except where expressly prohibited by an instructor. - 3.
 A student must show all his or her work, including the appropriate equations, any necessary unit conversions, the values for the variables in the equations, and the answer with the correct units in order to receive credit for problems involving math calculations.
 A student must provide adequate math work to justify his or her final answers to the satisfaction of the grading instructor.